OpenFAST/openfast/docs/source/dev/github_workflow.rst

   - If any tests fail, an explanation of the failing cases and supporting data like plots should be included

 4. Updated unit tests, if applicable
+5. Updated documentation in applicable sections ready for compilation and deployment to `readthedocs <http://openfast.readthedocs.io>`__.
-5. A review request from a specific member of the NREL OpenFAST team
+6. A review request from a specific member of the NREL OpenFAST team